Acne Scar Treatment

 You aren’t able to use Vitamin C and Copper Peptides at the same time, you can alternate days using them or use copper peptides at night and Vitamin C in the morning like I have, but when you use them together layered on top of one anotherthey cancel each other out as the copper peptides oxidize the ascorbic acid.

-Anyone starting their acne scar healing journey will want to check out the acne scar treatment kit here which has the Vitamin C serum, Derma Pen, Derma Pen cleaner, and healing gel all in one kit so you have everything you need to see results and kickstart your acne scar healing in one place.
+Anyone starting their acne scar healing journey will want to check out the acne scar treatment kit here which has everything you need to see results and kickstart your acne scar healing in one place.

 Copper Peptides & Skin-Healing